natcap/invest.users-guide/source/waterpurification.rst

 The Model
 =========

-The InVEST Water Purification Nutrient Retention model calculates the amount of nutrient retained on every pixel then sums and averages nutrient export and retention per sub-watershed.
-The pixel-scale calculations allow us to represent the heterogeneity of key driving factors in water yield such as soil type, precipitation, vegetation type, etc. However, the theory we are using as the foundation of this set of models was developed at the sub-watershed to watershed scale.
-We are only confident in the interpretation of these models at the sub-watershed scale, so all outputs are summed and/or averaged to the sub-basin scale.
+The InVEST Water Purification Nutrient Retention model calculates the amount of nutrient retained on every pixel then sums and averages nutrient export and retention per subwatershed.
+The pixel-scale calculations allow us to represent the heterogeneity of key driving factors in water yield such as soil type, precipitation, vegetation type, etc. However, the theory we are using as the foundation of this set of models was developed at the subwatershed to watershed scale.
+We are only confident in the interpretation of these models at the subwatershed scale, so all outputs are summed and/or averaged to the subwatershed scale.
 We do continue to provide pixel-scale representations of some outputs for calibration and model-checking purposes only. **These pixel-scale maps are not to be interpreted for understanding of hydrological processes or to inform decision making of any kind.**

 InVEST also calculates the economic value that nutrient retention provides through avoided treatment costs.
 It integrates data on the magnitude of overland flow, pollutant loading, the capacity of different vegetation types to filter pollutants, the cost of water treatment (for pollutants of interest), and  feasibility to meet water quality standards.